-Phase 1 begins on Sunday, March 1st and closes on Monday, March 16th at 5:00pm.
+Phase 1 begins on Tuesday, February 26th at 6:00 am and closes on Saturday, March 10th at 5:00pm.
 All emails, petition materials, and statements of candidacy must be turned in by then.
 We also highly recommend that you turn in your proof of registration by this point; you can obtain one by going to 11-120 with an MIT ID.

-The Commission will review all petition materials and announce the official list of candidates on Tuesday, March 17.
+The Commission will review all petition materials and announce the official list of candidates on Saturday, March 10th.
 At this point, Phase 2 will start and all official candidates may begin officially campaigning.

-For Phase 3, voting will open (online only) on Monday, April 6 at 8:00am, and close on Friday, April 10 at 5:00pm.
-Official candidates will be notified and announced by Saturday, April 11.
+For Phase 3, voting will open (online only) on Monday, March 19nd at 8:00am and close on Friday, March 23th at 5:00pm.
+Official candidates will be notified and announced by Saturday, March 24th.

-The absolute latest date by which a proof of registration must be turned in is Add Date (Friday, March 6).
-The election funding form must be turned in after the end of voting on Friday, April 10.
+The absolute latest date by which a proof of registration must be turned in is Friday, March 16th).
+The election funding form must be turned in after the end of voting on Friday, March 23th.